-The ISL6526, ISL6526A make simple work out of implementing a complete control and protection scheme for a DC/DC stepdown converter.
-Designed to drive N-Channel MOSFETs in a synchronous buck topology, the ISL6526, ISL6526A integrate the control, output adjustment, monitoring and protection functions into a single package.
+Designed to drive N-Channel MOSFETs in synchronous buck topology, the ISL6406 integrates the control, output adjustment and protection functions into a single package.

-The ISL6526, ISL6526A provide simple, single feedback loop, voltage-mode control with fast transient response.
-The output voltage can be precisely regulated to as low as 0.8V, with a maximum tolerance of ±1.5% over-temperature and line voltage variations.
-A fixed frequency oscillator reduces design complexity, while balancing typical application cost and efficiency.
+The ISL6406 provides simple, single feedback loop, voltage-mode control with fast transient response.
+The output voltage can be precisely regulated to as low as 0.8V.
 The error amplifier features a 15MHz gain-bandwidth product and 6V/μs slew rate which enables high converter bandwidth for fast transient performance.
-The resulting PWM duty cycles range from 0% to 100%.

-Protection from overcurrent conditions is provided by monitoring the r{DS(ON)} of the upper MOSFET to inhibit PWM operation appropriately.
+Protection from overcurrent conditions is provided by monitoring the $r{DS(ON)}$ of the upper MOSFET to inhibit PWM operation appropriately.
 This approach simplifies the implementation and improves efficiency by eliminating the need for a current sense resistor.